 What is the AI Alliance

-How to register for the AI Alliance
+How to register for the AI Alliance?

 Please note that this process can take some time.
 Once your registration is validated, you will receive an email notification.
-You will then be able to access the European AI Alliance and begin contributing.
+You will then be able to access the European AI Alliance and start contributing.

 In case you encounter difficulties when registering, please contact the Futurium team.